Agenda

 2:45 PM – 3:45 PM

-Utility Infrastructure Subcommittee
+AGC Utility Infrastructure Subcommittee

 The Utility Infrastructure Subcommittee actively monitors industry trends and promotes safety and support to contractors engaged in utility construction, including water and wastewater facilities and pipelines, energy generation and transmission, and telecommunications infrastructure.
 The subcommittee also focuses on safety issues in other underground utility work as well as specialty work such as excavation, tunneling, boring and site preparation.

-Highway & Transportation Subcommittee
+AGC Highway & Transportation Subcommittee

 The Highway and Transportation Subcommittee actively monitors and promotes work zone safety and safety concerns for contractors involved in building, maintaining, and improving transportation infrastructure.